pvtl/docker-dev/docs/faqs.md

 ## "Container Name already in use" error

 In some instances a build may fail due to a `Container Name already in use` error.
 You can fix this by following the "update" instructions above.
 This will recreate a fresh environment from scratch.

----

-## How do I access PHPMyAdmin for MySQL DB Administration?

-We have a PHPMyAdmin container available from [http://localhost:8080](http://localhost:8080).

-By default this container is commented out (as many choose to use Desktop Applications such as [TablePlus](https://www.tableplus.io/), [SQLPro](http://www.sequelpro.com/), [MySQL Workbench](https://mysqlworkbench.org/)).
-To enable it:

-- Add the container - Uncomment the `phpmyadmin` service in `/docker-compose.yml`
-- Rebuild and restart - `docker-compose build --pull --no-cache phpmyadmin && docker-compose up -d`